McDonald's: Nutrition

+Animal welfare

+McDonald's has been criticized for using factory farmed fast growing chicken breeds in their supply chain.
+These breeds are more likely to suffer from welfare issues such as broken or fractured bones, leg deformities and heart failure.

+Since McDonald's purchases over 2 billion eggs per year, which accounts for about 4 percent of eggs produced in the United States, the switch to cage-free eggs is expected to have a major impact on the egg industry.
+It is part of a general trend toward cage-free eggs driven by consumer concern over the harsh living conditions of hens.
+In 2014, McDonald's pledged to stop using eggs from battery cage facilities in restaurants in Australia by 2017, which was met in 2018.

+McDonald's has been the subject of animal rights activism.
+In 2021, Animal Rising blockaded four UK distribution centers using bamboo towers, leading to food shortages at restaurants.
+They cited "suffering of animals" in the McDonald's supply chain as a motivating factor.

 Legal cases

-McDonald's has been involved in a number of lawsuits and other legal cases, most of which involved trademark disputes.
+McDonald's has been involved in several lawsuits and other legal cases, most involving trademark disputes.
 The company has threatened many food businesses with legal action unless it drops the 'Mc' or 'Mac' from trading names.

 European Union

 In April 2017, Irish fast-food chain Supermac's submitted a request to the European Union Property Office to cancel McDonald's owned trademarks within the European Union, claiming that McDonald's engaged in "trademark bullying; registering brand names... which are simply stored away in a war chest to use against future competitors", after the trademarks had prevented Supermac's from expanding out of Ireland.
-The EUIPO ruled in Supermac's favour, finding that McDonald's "has not proven genuine use" of many trademarks, cancelling McDonald's owned trademarks such as "Big Mac" and certain "Mc"-related trademarks within the European Union.
+The EUIPO ruled in Supermac's favor, finding that McDonald's "has not proven genuine use" of many trademarks, canceling McDonald's owned trademarks such as "Big Mac" and specific "Mc"-related trademarks within the European Union.

-Burger King responded by "trolling" McDonald's by giving their sandwiches names that included the words "Big Mac", that also mocked the original burger, which included, "Like a Big Mac But Juicier", "Like a Big Mac, But Actually Big" and "Big Mac-ish But Flame-Grilled of Course".
+Burger King responded by "trolling" McDonald's by giving their burgers names that included the words "Big Mac" that also mocked the original burger, which included "Like a Big Mac But Juicier", "Like a Big Mac, But Actually Big" and "Big Mac-ish But Flame-Grilled of Course."

+In 2023, the EUIPO Board of Appeal partially annulled their decision after McDonald's filed 700 pages of additional evidence despite objections.
+However, on further appeal to the European Court of Justice, the court ruled in 2024 that McDonald's had failed to prove the use of the Big Mac trademark in relation to chicken products or services associated with operating restaurants, meaning Supermac's and other businesses are now free to use the "Mac" in their business names and in names for poultry products in Europe.
+McDonald's retains the Big Mac trademark solely for its beef burgers.

-The McDonald's group has had proceedings taken against it from the French Tax Authorities, with possible charges of criminal tax fraud.
+The McDonald's group has had proceedings taken against it by the French Tax Authorities, with possible charges of criminal tax fraud.
 In July 2022, the group reached an agreement with the French judicial authorities to end criminal proceedings for tax fraud.

-In 2023, the EUIPO Board of Appeal annulled their decision after McDonald's filed 700 pages of additional evidence, despite objections.